 The Code is to be observed by the following connected persons:

-iii.
-All employees in the grades E8 and above i.e. Vice Presidents, General Managers, Dy.
+- All employees in the grades E6 and above i.e. Vice Presidents, General Managers, Dy.
 General Managers, Asst.
-General Managers;
+General Managers, Senior Managers and Managers

-iv.
-All employees in the Finance, Legal & Company Secretariat, HR & IT departments irrespective of their grades;
+- All employees in the Finance, Legal Company Secretariat departments irrespective of their grades

-v.
-All Personal Assistants and Secretaries to the Directors and Other Senior Officials of the Company; and
+- All Personal Assistants and Secretaries to the Directors and Other Senior Managers of the Company; and

 Directors and the Employees referred to above shall be provided with a copy of the Code, which is to be strictly observed at all times throughout the period of their directorship of, or employment by, the Company and for six months of the termination thereof.